pharo-open-documentation/pharo-wiki/General/Vocabulary.md

 In Pharo, each method belongs to a protocol.
 A protocol has a name and allows one to group methods that are related together.
 For example, the protocol `accessing` is widely used in the system to hold accessor and mutator methods.

 ## Selector
+A selector corresponds to the signature of a method in the system.
+Since Pharo is not statically typed, the selector of a method is simply a Symbol.
+On a CompiledMethod, it is possible to send `#selector` message to retrieve this Symbol.

 ## Slot